patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='http://thebookofshaders.com/06'></iframe>

 Note:
-So along with writing the teaching metaphors, I found my self developing tools for the book.
+So **along with writing the teaching metaphors**, I found my self **developing tools** for the book.

-The embedded live coding editor is crucial.
-It decreases the distance from reading of a concept to trying it in code.
+The **embedded live coding editor is crucial**.
+It **decreases the distance** from reading of a concept to trying it in code.

-Also the little helpers to tweak and change variables are very helpful to make abstract concept more tangible.
-For example a vec3 can be a color, a position or direction.
-This concept are interchangeable in the shader.
-Because shaders are basically mathematical functions and vectors have that plasticity.
+Also the little helpers to tweak and change variables are very helpful to **make abstract concept more tangible**.

+For example a **vec3 can be a color, a position or direction**.
+This concept are **interchangeable in the shader**. **Because shaders are basically mathematical functions and vectors have that plasticity**.

 --